Upgrades

 Resizing your disk

-If you installed your server using our automated installer, your server's file system should be automatically resized to make use of all available space.
+If you installed your server using our automated installer, your server's file system should be automatically resized on boot to make use of all available space.

-In other cases, your virtual disk will be resized, but you will need to re-partition and then resize your file system in order to take advantage of the additional space.
+If you installed the operating system on your virtual server through another method, e.g. from a virtual CDROM, you will need to manually re-partition your virtual server's disk and then resize its filesystem in order to take advantage of the additional space.

 If you have our managed server option, then we are more than happy to repartition for you: please email to discuss your requirements.

-If you are an unmanaged customer, we can provide advice by email in the usual way, or perform the repartitioning for you as chargeable consultancy work.
+If you have an unmanaged server, we can provide advice by email in the usual way, or perform the repartitioning for you as chargeable consultancy work.